Skip to main content

 in development

-This feature is testnet only right now!
-Participate on your own risk.
+This feature is currently available only on the Testnet!
+Participate at your own risk.

-The key feature of TON blockchain is the ability to distribute transaction processing over network nodes, and switching from "everybody checks all transactions" to "every transaction is checked by secure validator subset".
-This ability to infinitely horizontally scale throughput over shards when one workchain splits to required number of shardchains distinguishes TON from other L1 networks.
+The key feature of the TON Blockchain is the ability to distribute transaction processing over network nodes, switching from everybody checks all transactions to every transaction is checked by a secure validator subset.
+This ability to infinitely horizontally scale throughput over shards when one work chain splits to the required number of shard chains distinguishes TON from other L1 networks.

-However it is necessary to regularly rotate validator subsets which process one or another shard to prevent collusion.
-At the same time to process transactions validators obviously should know state of the shard prior transaction.
-The simplest approach is to require all validators to know state of all shards.
+However, it is necessary to rotate validator subsets regularly, which process one or another shard, to prevent collusion.
+At the same time, to process transactions, validators obviously should know the state of the shard prior to the transaction.
+The simplest approach is to require all validators to know the state of all shards.

-This approach works well while number of TON users is within range of a few millions and TPS (transactions per second) is under hundred.
-However, in the future, when TON will process many thousands transactions per second for hundred millions or billions of people, no single server would be able to keep actual state of whole network.
-Fortunately, TON was designed with such loads in mind and supports sharding both throughput and state update.
+This approach works well when the number of TON users is within the range of a few million and TPS (transactions per second) is under a hundred.
+However, in the future, when TON Blockchain processes many thousands of transactions per second for hundreds of millions or billions of people, no single server will be able to keep the actual state of the whole network.
+Fortunately, TON was designed with such loads in mind and supports sharding both throughput and state updates.

 Accelerator